Small versus large scale

 1. A mechanistic versus systemic approach to economics

 The journalist highlighted that economies of large scale are easy to understand.
-You scale your volume, and as it increases the price per unit goes down.
-When things are cheaper they will be adopted by more people.
+As you scale your volume, the price per unit decreases.
+When things are cheaper, more people will adopt them.

 We didn't discuss the dynamics of the economies of large much further, but here are two examples of dynamics that lower prices per unit:

 Maximizing capacity, leveraging the infrastructure you have invested in: When you have the machine or the people in place, you need them to run at max. capacity - not sit idle.
-There is a start-up cost, and the more units you produce, that start-up cost is spread across more units, lowering the cost per unit.
+There is a start-up cost, and the more units you produce, the more that start-up cost is spread across, lowering the cost per unit.

 Buying bigger volumes: When you buy bigger volumes from your supplier, you can get a bigger discount.
-That's a mix of power play (you mean more to that supplier, so they don't want you to go away, they want to keep you happy), and a mix of you buying a bigger bulk, meaning that they lower their overall costs from advertising and sales and transports.
+That's a mix of power play (you mean more to that supplier, so they don't want you to go away —they want to keep you happy) and you buying a bigger bulk, which lowers their overall costs for advertising, sales, and transport.

-The reason why that is complicated to answer is that economies of large, disregards the whole - the system it's a part of.
-It looks at an operation in isolation, assuming that all things go to plan.
-Volume up, cost per unit down.
+The reason it is complicated to answer is that economies of scale disregard the whole—the system it's a part of.
+It looks at an operation in isolation, assuming everything goes to plan.
+Also, assuming that if it can push costs onto others, such as pushing the cost of pollution onto the state, it will do so.
+That's how the math of "volume up, cost per unit down" works.

-Economies of small is a systemic theory and practice, meaning that economic benefits are not as easy to measure in a cause-effect relation.
+Economies of small is a systemic theory and practice, meaning that economic benefits are not as easy to measure in a cause-and-effect relation.
 It takes into consideration the unpredictability of the world and the long-term perspective.
-That makes them difficult to see, but that doesn't mean they are not there.
+That makes them difficult to see, but it doesn't mean they aren't there.

 Tangibility reflects the value of the task and its context being concrete for the decision maker.